heptarch/heptarch.github.io/drafts/tarkovsky.md

 I set to work enthusiastically the next morning, and after several espressi, bounded up the staircase to the fourth floor.
-I paused in awe before the portal marked "журнал - Il Diario - 3".
+I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold.
 After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to offer a glimpse of the sacred text.
+I must

 <figure>
     <div style="text-align:center"><img src